There are no special events to advise on at this time.

-Twister buggies are included at no extra charge for our Adventure Camping program.
+Twister buggies are included at no extra charge for this program.

 At Emu Gully, we offer a unique character based program delivered by professional staff and produce outstanding, long lasting results.

-Our facilitators participate in regular in-house training, extensive on-the-job training and external professional development.
-Additionally all facilitators have either;
+Our team participate in regular in-house training, extensive on-the-job training and external professional development.
+Additionally, all facilitators have either;

 - Completed or are completing appropriate elements of Certificate IV in Outdoor Recreation and / or